 Organization participation criteria:

 The organization must be a nonprofit or governmental entity and provide services to the general public that enhance the social welfare and general well being of the community.
-Agencies are enrolled into the Mandated Volunteer Program (MVP) based on their provision of direct local services and agreement to supervise and document MVP work of court-ordered volunteers.
+Agencies are enrolled into Community Service Restitution (CSR) based on their provision of direct local services and agreement to supervise and document CSR work of court-ordered volunteers.

 Participating agencies must have at least one paid staff member in order to insure proper supervision and tracking of hours.
 A volunteer cannot supervise a court-ordered volunteer.

-Agencies with purposes that are primarily political or fundraising are not appropriate for MVP.
+Agencies with purposes that are primarily political or fundraising are not appropriate for CSR.

 The primary purpose of the organization shall not be to serve the economic or social needs of the members of the organization.
 Fraternal or social organizations are excluded.

-MVP will not enroll or refer court ordered volunteers to any agency located at an individual’s residence.
-MVP may refer court ordered volunteers to group residential properties operated by nonprofits if agency staff supervision is present.
+CSR will not enroll or refer court ordered volunteers to any agency located at an individual’s residence.
+CSR may refer court ordered volunteers to group residential properties operated by nonprofits if agency staff supervision is present.